rh/rix/README.md

 To add a new `td` element to every `tr` element in all HTML files in the current directory, run:

     $ rix add-element --name td //tr *.html

+To add a `@foo` attribute with the value 'bar' to every element in every XML file in the current directory, run:

+    $ rix add-attribute --name foo --value bar "//*" *.xml

 To remove all `font` elements from all HTML files in the current directory and below, run: